vladoprea/wine-tourism/README.md

 Google map

-Google maps is displayed well on all devices and browser tested.
+Google map is displayed well on all devices and browser tested.
 All the markers are on the desired destination.
 Markers were tested by clicking on each of them, an info window appeared for all of them containing the correct informations.
 Titles of the destinations that contain links to their website, open the websites on a different tab.
 All of them worked correctly.

 ### Validators